4 Models for areal spatial structure

 • \(l\) is the length-scale hyperparameter on the latitude-longitude scale.

-The smoothness parameter \(\nu\) is difficult to identify from data and so was fixed at \(3/2\).
+We fixed the smoothness hyperparameter \(\nu\) to \(3/2\) to avoid concerns regarding the joint identifiability of the smoothness and lengthscale hyperparameters.
 This value matches that used to simulate data, and simplifies Equation (4.14) as follows \[\begin{equation} k(s, s') = \left(1 + \frac{\sqrt{3} \lvert s - s' \rvert}{l} \right) \exp \left(- \frac{\sqrt{3} \lvert s - s' \rvert}{l} \right). \end{equation}\]

 The number of points per area \(L_i\) was set to 10 with a hexagonal spacing structure (Panel 4.5C).
 The actual values of \(L_i\) sometimes differed from 10 because sf::st_sample with type = "hexagonal" does not guarantee exactly the specified number of samples are returned (E. Pebesma 2018).